 Duration: 8 minutes.
 See also, ‘Summary of the video content’, below.

-Summary of the video content.
+Data modelling basics - Summary of the video content.

 The video is based on a scenario concerning insurance policies and the customers who buy them.